Best Diaper & Wipes 2018

 Bambo Nature diapers scores at the top for performance— very little leakage, strong absorbency and comfort/fit.
 Too often we see expensive green diapers that tout their eco credentials but do an average to poor job of stopping leaks.

 So what’s the catch?
 Well, if you said price, give yourself bonus points.
 Like many other eco-baby gear picks, all the environmental goodness will cost you.
-Even on Amazon size 1 Bambo Nature diapers run about 32¢ each.
+Even on Amazon size 1 Bambo Nature diapers run about 50¢ each.
+Walmart has them for slightly less, 33¢.
 Ouch.

 Another caveat: the sizing of European diapers is a bit different from the USA.
 Basically, the Bambo Nature diapers run large compared to Pampers or Huggies.